danivideda/cf-solutions/README.md

 # My codeforces solutions

-All of my solution to codeforces problems, arranged in such a way that every folder corresponds particular contests code number.
+All of my solution to codeforces problems, arranged in such a way that every folder corresponds different contests code number.
-Inside each folder, consist two files for each problem, one for the solution and one for the tescases provided by the problem.
+Inside each folder, consist two files for each problem.
+One for the solution and one for the testcases provided by the problem.

 ## Prerequisites